 Our clinicians and social services are available 24 hours a day, seven days a week, and our physicians are nationally recognized for their academic research and expertise in hospice and palliative care.

-We provide services to patients and families in their own homes, nursing homes, hospitals, assisted living communities and our two hospice inpatient centers, the Philip Hulitar Hospice Center in Providence, RI, and the McCarthy Care Center in Sandwich, MA.
+We provide services to patients and families in their own homes, nursing homes, hospitals, assisted living communities and our hospice inpatient center, the HopeHealth Hulitar Hospice Center in Providence, RI.

 Who pays for hospice care?